Rafael Bielsa

 Rafael Antonio Bielsa Caldera (born February 15, 1953) is an Argentine Justicialist Party politician from Rosario, province of Santa Fe.
-Since 2020 he has been Argentina's ambassador to Chile.
+He was the Minister of Foreign Affairs from 2003 to 2005.
+From 2020 to 2023 he was also Argentina's ambassador to Chile.

 Early life and education

 Bielsa spent his childhood in Morteros, Córdoba, the birthplace of his mother.
 He studied at the Faculty of Law of the National University of Rosario and became a lawyer.
 Bielsa is also a poet, writer and essayist.
 He is the brother of former Argentina national football team coach Marcelo Bielsa; both are well-known Newell's Old Boys supporters.
 He is also the brother of architect María Eugenia Bielsa, Vice-Governor of Santa Fe from 2003 to 2007 and Minister of Habitat from 2019 to 2020.

 In 1974 Bielsa began at the Federal Court of Rosario.
-In 1977, during the Dirty War, suspected of being a member of the Montoneros radical guerrilla group, Bielsa was detained and taken to the "El Castillo" (also known as "El Fortín") illegal detention centre, where he spent two months of questioning and torture.
+In 1977, during the Dirty War, suspected of being a member of the Montoneros radical guerrilla group, Bielsa was detained and taken to the "El Castillo" illegal detention centre (also known as "El Fortín"), where he spent two months of questioning and torture.
 After a period in Spain, he returned to Argentina in 1980, and started working in different positions of the military government, mainly in the Ministry of Justice.